h2tn logo

 Randy & Claudia are part of the apostolic networks of Che Ahn, Alain Caron and Randy Clark.

-KIDS CHRISTMAS PARTY
+CHRISTMAS PARTY FOR CHILDREN

-CHRISTMAS IN THE VILLAGES
+CHRISTMAS IN THE VILLAGE

 QUICK NEWS